christianplusplus/Elden-Ring-Calculator/README.md

 # TODO
 ## BETA
+* Add some combo/hit max length in args data so that uneeded aggregates can be hidden.
 * Moveset testing!!!
 Especially charged feign 2.
+* Non-maxxed weapon data for when not optimizing weapon.
 * Ranged weapon ammo data pipeline.
 * Ranged weapon ammo data calcuations.
+* Write an FAQ.
+* "Tweek this result" button.
 * Movesets with multiple moves rounding error bug.
 Combos may be listed at 1 or 2 damage points higher than actual.
-Fixing this means lots of changes to the algorithm.
+(Fixing this means lots of changes to the algorithm.)
-* Write an FAQ.
+* Re-source and automate data pipelines.
 ## RELEASE
 * Value modifiers.
 * Save/Load Profile/Cookie.